YuanGongND/vocalsound/README.md

 ## Leaderboard

-You can find (and upload your result) the vocalsound dataset leaderboard at [paperwithcode](https://paperswithcode.com/dataset/vocalsound).
+You can find (and upload your result to) the vocalsound dataset leaderboard at [paperwithcode](https://paperswithcode.com/dataset/vocalsound).

 I also plan to maintain a non-exhaustive leaderborad for 6-class vocalsound classification task.
 Result should be compared when pretraining dataset and settings are similar.